LydiaDonkor/Portfolio/README.md

 *A glimpse of some of the projects I've been working on.*

-**This Report analyses the performance of a cafe using Microsoft Excel and it answers key business questions such as the best performing menu item and the customer profile that spends the most**
+**This report analyses the performance of a cafe using Microsoft Excel and it answers key business questions such as the best performing menu item and the customer profile that spends the most**

 ![image](Cafe Harmony.png)

-The sinking of the Titanic is one of the most infamous shipwrecks in history.

 [Read More](https://www.linkedin.com/pulse/predictive-modeling-hypothesis-testing-using-titanic-dataset-anietie/)

+<a href="Cafe Harmony Report.pdf">Download the full report here (pdf file)</a>

 **Predictive Modeling and Hypothesis Testing using Titanic Dataset.**